gamedevsimplified/docs/src/guides/clone-template.md

 ---
-order: 600
+order: 850
-title: Clone a template
+title: Clone a template 🚧
 ---

-!!!
+!!!warning
+🚧 This page is being updated to support the new package version !!!

+!!!info
 This is a manual process at the moment but will be automated in a future update.
 !!!

 !!!
 We'll be cloning `Basic` template in this example and naming it `MyGame`.
 !!!